Written by Alex Wilson (2nd edition, updated on 09.09.2022).

 A key element in the ‘fit for 55’ package is the revision of the Renewable Energy Directive (RED II), to help the EU deliver the new 55 % GHG target.
 Under RED II, the EU is obliged to ensure at least 32 % of its energy consumption comes from renewable energy sources (RES) by 2030.
 The revised RED II strengthens these provisions and sets a new EU target of a minimum 40 % share of RES in final energy consumption by 2030, accompanied by new sectoral targets.
 As part of the REPowerEU plan (May 2022), the Commission proposes to further raise this RES target to a 45 % share by 2030.

-In the European Parliament, the file was referred to the Committee for Industry, Research and Energy (ITRE), with the Committee on the Environment, Public Health and Food Safety as associated committee under Rule 57.
-The ITRE committee adopted its report on 13 July 2022, which has been referred to the September plenary session.
-The Council adopted a general approach on 29 June.
+In the European Parliament, the file was referred to the Committee on Industry, Research and Energy (ITRE), with the Committee on the Environment, Public Health and Food Safety as associated committee under Rule 57.
+The trilogue negotiations were concluded on 30 March 2023 with a provisional agreement raising the share of renewables to 42.5 % by 2030.
+The next step is the formal adoption of the directive by the co-legislators.

 Versions